What do people like (and dislike) about Corozal?

 Get Quote

 "The local people are wonderful.
 The fresh vegetables and fruits are wonderful.
 Love the simplicity of life here.
 NO SNOW!
 Made some great friends here.
 Interesting plants and animals.
-NO SNOW," said another expat in Corozal, Belize.
+NO SNOW," remarked another expat who made the move to Corozal, Belize.

 Other Questions: